barcek/docNxgres/README.md

 Finally, the root directory contains the file 'docker-compose.yml', which does the following:

 - sets the `SERVER_PORT` environment variable;
-- uses three of the database variables set in '.env' to initialize the database container, whether for development or production, with the alternate three commented out (see [Development & production](#development--production) below).
+- uses three of the database variables set in '.env' to initialize the database container, whether for development or production, with the alternate three commented out (see [Development & production](#development--production) below);
+- passes the `LOG_FORMAT` environment variable to the reverse proxy server container.

 The file 'src/config/index.js' accesses the '.env' file using the `dotenv` package.
-The applicable set of database variables, whether for development or production, is selected using the value of the 'NODE_ENV' environment variable. `NODE_ENV` is also used to set an `IN_PROD` environment variable.
+The applicable set of database variables, whether for development or production, is selected using the value of the `NODE_ENV` environment variable. `NODE_ENV` is also used to set an `IN_PROD` environment variable.
 All relevant variables are then exported for use elsewhere in the application server code.

 ### Development & production